thevilledev/ez-docker-zcash/README.md

 $ sudo docker pull vtorhonen/docker-zcash:1.0.10-1
 ```

-Image size is about size is about 330 MB
+Image size is about size is about 990 MB.
 My suggestion is that you build your own images.

 # Running a Zcash node